qiongxiao/torch-learning/Torch/Cifar/README.md

 **NOTE**:

-1. checkpoint can save model but there are some problem continuing training from checkpoint because I forgot to save optimState.

-2. "BatchFlip.lua" comes from [cifar.torch by szagoruyko](https://github.com/szagoruyko/cifar.torch).
+1. "BatchFlip.lua" comes from [cifar.torch by szagoruyko](https://github.com/szagoruyko/cifar.torch).
 I have NOT tried it yet and thus I do NOT whether there's bug.

-3. cifar10 dataset is divided into 3 parts: train(45000), val(5000), test(10000)
+2. cifar10 dataset is divided into 3 parts: train(45000), val(5000), test(10000)